cunnie/docs/ghetto_raid.md

 ### Acknowledgements

 Calomel.org has one of the [most comprehensive set of ZFS benchmarks](https://calomel.org/zfs_raid_speed_capacity.html) and good advice for maximizing the performance of ZFS, some of it not obvious (e.g. the importance of a good controller)

-### Disclosures

-The author of this blog post works for Pivotal Software, a company that is owned by EMC, which manufactures storage devices.